jsenv/core/docs/testing/readme.md

 For instance executing code with an infinite loop crashes browser or node.js process.
 In that scenario that file would not prevent other file executions.<br />
 It also allows to execute files concurrently increasing speed on machine with mutiple processors.

-Currently jsenv provides 3 possible test execution environments, called `platforms`
+Currently jsenv provides 3 possible test execution environments, called `runtime`.

 - A chromium browser per test
 - A chromium browser tab per test